 5. Use Easy-to-Read Block Font

-When choosing font for the text that’s going to be on the video thumbnail, it’s crucial to consider readability.
+When choosing a font for the text that’s going to be on the video thumbnail, it’s crucial to consider readability.
 Keep in mind that users are seeing the thumbnail on tiny mobile screens, so choose a block text that’s clear and easy-to-read.

 Skip the flowery and edgy text.
 No cursive; it may as well be webdings on small screens unless the text is absolutely enormous.

-There are plenty of great choices that still allow for a more branded distinct look while being easy to read, but some good ones that are safe in almost every circumstance on Snappa include:
+There are plenty of great choices that still allow for a more branded look while being easy to read, but some good ones that are safe in almost every circumstance on Snappa include:

 - Roboto Thin